Corporate profile

 Piraeus Bank

 Piraeus Bank was founded in 1916.
 Today it represents the leading Bank in Greece in terms of customer loans and deposits.
-It maintains the largest distribution network in Greece and offers a vast array of financial products and services to 4.5 million customers.
+It maintains the largest distribution network in Greece and offers a vast array of financial products and services to 4.5 million active customers.

 Commitment and objectives